 When the Persians sacked Delhi in 1739, among the many treasures they carried away was the Shah Jahan Table-Cut diamond.
 It may not have been in Persian hands long for, in 1741, rumor has it that when Nadir Shah sent gifts to the Empress of Russia, the Shah Jahan Table-Cut diamond was included as one of the presents.
 However, since the diamond never made an appearance as a Crown Jewel at the Russian Court, it leaves us to question its whereabouts at this point.
 Still, it’s possible the Empress did receive the diamond and just decided to offer it as a political gift to another party before it could be inventoried by the royal treasury.
 The fact that later in its history there are two stories linking the Shah Jahan Table-Cut diamond to Russian owners makes this theory plausible.

 By 1851 the Shah Jahan Table-Cut diamond resurfaced in England, making an appearance at the Great Exhibition in Hyde Park in London.
-Among the exhibit’s displays were models made in crystal of the largest diamonds in the world.
+Among the exhibit’s displays were models (made in crystal) of the largest diamonds in the world.
 One of these “models” depicted the Shah Jahan Table-Cut and attribution on the stone was of Russian ownership.

 In 1984 The Journal of Gemology featured a description of the Shah Jahan Table-Cut written by Mr. E.A.
 Jobbins and Dr. R.R.
 Harding.
 They felt that the stone might be given a color grade of fancy light pink.
 There were earlier drill holes that were ground away but left evidence of their having existed along the edge of the stone.
 No major inclusions were noted except some iron oxide staining near one corner.
 Traces of cleavage were also described.

-In May of 1985, an “historic” diamond weighing 56.71 carats, measuring 44.6 x 33 x 3.6 mm with an octagonal outline went up for auction at Christie’s Geneva.
+In May of 1985, a “historic” diamond weighing 56.71 carats, measuring 44.6 x 33 x 3.6 mm with an octagonal outline went up for auction at Christie’s Geneva.
 The stone, bearing a strong resemblance to the Shah Jahan Table-Cut diamond, did not sell.
-The consignor was a man claiming that the stone had been in his family since the 1890’s.
+The consignor was a man claiming that the stone had been in his family since the 1890s.
 The diamond has not made a public appearance since that auction.

 - Balfour, Ian.
 Famous Diamonds, London: Christie, Manson & Woods Ltd., 2000.
 Pp. 244-246.